 About the Talon Academy

-The Talon Academy was created to support and guide Men of Color in their pursuit of personal and academic success.
-The mission of the Talon Academy is to enhance the graduation and success rates for Brockport’s male population through academics, enrichment, and encouragement.
+The Talon Academy was created to support and guide Underrepresented/Underserved students in their pursuit of personal and academic success.
+The mission of the Talon Academy is to enhance the graduation and success rates for Brockport’s student population through academics, enrichment, and encouragement.
 The core values of the Talon Academy are:

 Starting in Fall 2020, current first and second year students will be able to participate in this cohort-based program.
 Interested students are encouraged to register now.